The Villages, Florida: Highways

-The Villages development is bounded roughly by US 27/US 441 to the east, US 301 to the west, County Road 42 (CR 42) to the north, and CR 468 well south of CR 466A with the development of several new villages, Fenney, and the Brownwood town center in that area.
+The Villages development is bounded roughly by US 27/US 441 to the east, US 301 to the west, County Road 42 (CR 42) to the north, and CR 470 to the south.
 On December 10, 2013, the Villages of Lake-Sumter Inc. agreed to an $8 million deal to purchase the Pine Ridge Dairy tract in Fruitland Park, Florida, with a planned construction of 2,038 new Villages homes.
 Although CR 466 previously served as the central east–west corridor, the addition of homes and facilities south of it and in the city of Fruitland Park, Florida has turned the highway into a secondary east–west corridor.
 Buena Vista Boulevard and Morse Boulevard serve as significant north–south corridors.

 The construction of four additional golf cart overpasses were finished between 2020 and 2023.
 The Chitty Chatty Bridge, crossing Florida State Road 44 (SR 44) near Rohan Recreation Center and Lake Deaton Plaza, opened to traffic in October 2020.
 A second overpass, the Brownwood Bridge, which crosses SR 44 near Brownwood Paddock Square, opened to traffic the following December.
 A third overpass, the Water Lily Bridge crossing Florida's Turnpike near Water Lily Recreation Center, opened in March 2021.
 The Southern Oaks Bridge, also crossing the Turnpike just south of the Okahumpka Service Plaza, opened in August 2023.